 A specific model of a random graph used in this paper is due to Newman, Strogatz and Watts (2001).
 A number of interesting structural properties of graphs of this kind have been established over the course of the last few years, primarily in the context of studying the properties of different social and technological networks, especially the World Wide Web (Kleinberg et al., 1999).
-An excellent and especially accessible overview of this literature can be found in Newman (2003);
+An overview of this literature can be found in Newman (2003); a discussion in Ioannides (2005) examines different ways in which these models might apply to economic situations.